On a Generalization of Wasserstein Distance and the Beckmann Problem to Connection Graphs: Introduction and Related Work

-Transportation problems\old{phenomena} involving vector fields\old{vector-valued densities} on\old{connection} graphs have versatile applications, as exemplified by three scenarios.
+Meanwhile, transportation problems involving vector fields on graphs have versatile applications, as exemplified by three scenarios.
 First, as established by Singer and Wu~\cite{singer2012vector}, when the nodes of graph $G$ are positioned on or near a $d$-dimensional Riemannian manifold within $\mathbb{R}^n$, the connection Laplacian can effectively model interactions occurring on the tangent bundle of this manifold.
-This implies that transport within the connection graph $G$ offers a discrete approach to simulating vector-valued mass transport on the tangent bundle of a Riemannian manifold.
-Secondly, building on insights from Lieb and Loss \cite{lieb2004fluxes}, if the nodes of the graph $G$ are situated within a magnetic field environment, the connectivity structure of the edges can be harnessed to represent rotational flux between two specific points.
-In this context, \old{mass} transport within the connection graph can be interpreted as the movement of \old{mass}vector fields influenced by rotational forces.
-Lastly, as introduced by Ryu et al.~\cite{RCLO-18}, when the nodes of the graph $G$ correspond to pixels in an image, irrespective of whether there is additional connection or rotation structure, vector-valued densities offer a potent tool for image modeling.
-Consequently, evaluating the transport cost between these densities can provide insights into what may be termed the color Earth mover's distance~\cite{solomon2014earth, li2016fast, li2018parallel} for understanding differences in color distribution \old{in}of images.
-These three applications underscore the \old{adaptability}possibilities of \old{utilizing}transport between \old{vector-valued densities}vector fields on connection graphs for modeling various physical phenomena and systems.
+This suggests that transport on a connection graph would offer a discrete approach to simulating parallel transport of vector fields along the tangent bundle of a Riemannian manifold.
+Secondly, building on insights from Lieb and Loss~\cite{lieb2004fluxes}, if the nodes of the graph $G$ are situated within a magnetic field, features on the edges can be used to model rotational flux between two specific points.
+In this context, transport within the connection graph can be interpreted as the movement of vector fields which are affected by rotational forces as transportation is carried out.
+Lastly, as introduced by Ryu et al.~\cite{RCLO-18}, when the nodes of the graph $G$ correspond to pixels in an image, irrespective of whether there is additional connection or rotation structure, vector-valued densities can be used to model the image data.
+Consequently, the transportation cost between these densities leads to the so-called color Earth mover's distance~\cite{solomon2014earth, li2016fast, li2018parallel} for understanding differences in color distribution of images.
+These three applications underscore the interdisciplinary appeal of transportation problems between vector fields on connection graphs for modeling various physical phenomena and systems.